External Ids for STAT5A Gene

 GeneCards Summary for STAT5A Gene

 STAT5A (Signal Transducer And Activator Of Transcription 5A) is a Protein Coding gene.
-Diseases associated with STAT5A include aggressive systemic mastocytosis and human t-cell leukemia virus type 2.
-Among its related pathways are PI-3K cascade and PI-3K cascade.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and signal transducer activity.
+Diseases associated with STAT5A include cellular congenital mesoblastic nephroma and human t-cell leukemia virus type 2.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and signal transducer activity.
 An important paralog of this gene is STAT1.

 UniProtKB/Swiss-Prot for STAT5A Gene